 With these cards, your teenager or college student will have access to over 15,000 ATMs and 5000 Chase banks across the nation.
 Both types of debit cards have chip technology which makes them top-of-the-line in account security.
 Teenagers have access to online banking, so they can learn how to manage a bank account effectively.
 The Chase student account may also be accessed via the Chase mobile banking app which provides account alerts for your teenager.

 The parent must be the one who sets the account up for their teen (both college and high school checking accounts).
 The High School Checking Account is meant for teenagers ages thirteen to seventeen while the College Checking Account applies to students ages seventeen to twenty-four.
-A deposit of $25 is required to open a student account.
+There is no minimum balance required to open a student account.

 A monthly service fee of $6 is charged for both the High School and College Checking Accounts.
 This fee can be avoided easily; in fact, there are three ways to avoid it.
 When the Chase student checking account is linked to your parental account, the monthly service fee is charged.
 If a direct deposit is made to the High School or College Checking Account, then the service fee is waived for that month.
 If the student account has an average daily balance of $5000 in the account, then the monthly service fee is waived.